wutron/plct/README.txt

 =============================================================================
 USAGE

-Running 'plct-conflict' with no arguments will print out its command-line usage.
+Running 'plct-feasible' with no arguments will print out its command-line usage.